 All assignments students submit must be their own work.
-Unattributed use of the work of others is plagiarism, and is not acceptable.
+We will consider any unattributed use of the work of others as plagiarism and will not accept it.
 We require students to quote correctly and if using narrative text or analytic results from another source to include a proper citation.
-Any cheating or plagiarism will be penalized.
+We will check all student essays using Tunitin and any cheating or plagiarism will be penalized.

 The university offers resources to help you avoid plagiarism and copying.
-Please read all of the materials here: http://www.ust.hk/provost/integrity/student-1.html
+Please read all of the materials here: https://registry.hkust.edu.hk/resource-library/academic-integrity